MikiP98/HumilityAFM/README.md

 ## Roadmap:

 - Make Redstone Jack o'Lanterns to turn off when powered
+- Make Soul Jack o'Lanterns special in some way
 - Fancy carpets
-- Server feature sync
+- Server feature sync?
+  - If done through a datapack, the blocks can be enabled by default on the client?
 - Add ceiling and floor candlesticks variants
+- Add floor and ceiling variants of the cabinets
-- Make LEDs and Candlestick into integrated datapacks
+- Make LEDs and Candlestick into integrated datapacks?
 - Make BetterNether and BetterEnd support into integrated datapacks
 - Add thin <sup>*(Blibiocraft style)*</sup> and short cabinets?
 - Add a feature to connect 2 neighboring Cabinets into a big one?